rackerlabs/docs-cloud-block-storage/rst/devguide/_build/html/_sources/overview.txt

 -  A standard speed option using SATA drive for customers who just need additional storage on their Cloud Server.

 ..  note::
-    Cloud Block Storage is an add-on feature to Next Generation Cloud Servers.
+    Cloud Block Storage is an add-on feature to Next Generation Cloud Servers and OnMetal Cloud Servers.
 Customers may not attach Cloud Block Storage volumes to other instances, like first generation Cloud Servers.

     Cloud Block Storage is multi-tenant rather than dedicated.